amanda010792/confluent-interview/README.md

-# interview-zach
+# confluent-interview
-interview scripts for zach hamilton
+interview scripts for confluent commercial interview process

 1) clone repo
 2) open up game.py and update the required fields, close the script and run the python code